The Missouri Compromise was a legislation that was passed on March 3, 1820 , in Congress, amidst rising tensions over the issue of slavery.

 Although it marks a historic moment for the United States, it is not a public holiday.

-In 1818, Missouri applied for statehood within the Union, wanting slavery to be allowed in its new state.
-This would make it the first state West of the Mississipi River, and allowing slavery in the new territory would deepen the divide that was already so prominent in the nation regarding the issue of slavery.
+In 1818, Missouri applied for statehood within the Union which intended to allow slavery in its new state.
+Thus, making it the first state West of the Mississippi River and slavery in the new territory would impact more on the already prominent divide in the nation.

-The Northerners, abolitionists, were opposed to slavery in any new states as it would disturb the balance that existed between free and slave states would be disturbed.
+The Northerners, abolitionists, were against slavery in any new states since the balance between the free and slave states would be disturbed.

 The Southern representatives did not let this pass on the Senate.
-However, at the time, the Senate was split evenly at 11 states for each section, and accepting Missouri as a slave state would give the South an advantage.
+However, the Senate was split evenly into 11 states for each section during that time, and accepting Missouri as a slave state would give the South an advantage.

 Maine and Missouri